Hidden heaven in Uttarakhand: Chopta

-On the way, you’ll be able to view Devprayag, Rudraprayag.
+On the way, you’ll be able to view Devprayag and Rudraprayag.
 From Rudraprayag, the path separates from the highway towards the Badrinath route, and the next major turn is at Tilwara.
-The path is full of majestic snow clad mountain peaks, river Alaknanda curving along with our road and vast valleys.
+The path is full of majestic snow-clad mountain peaks, river Alaknanda curving along with our road, and vast valleys.
 The journey is indeed full of scenic beauty.

 Best time for Chopta:

-It’s open 12 months for trekking, hiking, and camping although, in winters the crowd is less religious because temple closes with other Dhams from October-march.
+It’s open for 12 months for trekking, hiking, and camping although, in winter the crowd is less religious because the temple closes with other Dhams in October-march.

 According to your inclination for the place, you could plan the visit.
-I’ve included pictures of Chopta in September with lush green valley and January of snow-covered planes.
-The place would capture your attention either of the ways.
+I’ve included pictures of Chopta in September with a lush green valley and January of snow-covered planes.
+The place would capture your attention either way.

 Things to pack:

 Remember to pack your own power bank for charging, toiletries, and towels.
 The place is for camping so bring your personal necessary items.